bytecodealliance/component-docs/component-model/src/design/wit.md

 This is similar to Rust `Option`, C++ `std::optional`, or Haskell `Maybe`.

-> This is a special case of a [variant](#variants) type.
+> ⓘ This is a special case of a [variant](#variants) type.
 WIT defines it so that there is a common way of expressing it, so that you don't need to create a variant type for every value type, and to enable it to be mapped idiomatically into languages with option types.

 ### Results

-`result<T, E>` for any types T and E may contain a value of type T _or_ a value of type E (but not both).
-This is typically used for "value or error" situations; for example, a HTTP request function might return a result, with the success case (the T type) representing a HTTP response, and the error case (the E type) representing the various kinds of error that might occur:
+`result<T, E>` for any types `T` and `E `may contain a value of type `T` _or_ a value of type `E` (but not both).
+This is typically used for "value or error" situations; for example, a HTTP request function might return a result, with the success case (the `T` type) representing a HTTP response, and the error case (the `E` type) representing the various kinds of error that might occur:

 ```wit
 result<http-response, http-error>